 Sexual violence includes a wide range of victimizations, including rape or attempted rape.
 These can include completed or attempted acts involving nonconsensual sexual contact between the survivor and perpetrator.

 It is a good idea to be examined in a hospital emergency room as soon as possible after an assault has taken place, even if you don't feel physically injured.
 If possible, do not shower or change clothes prior to arriving at the hospital.

 Medical treatment and forensic evidence collection

-Sexual assault survivors in the state of Oregon have the legal right to have a "personal representative" of their choice present in the room during any sexual assault exam and forensic evidence collection process (this personal representative must be over 18 years old and NOT have been a witness to the incident).
+Survivors of sexual assault in the state of Oregon have the legal right to have a "personal representative" of their choice present in the room during the sexual assault medical exam and forensic evidence collection process (this personal representative must be over 18 years old and NOT have been a witness to the incident).

 Hospital advocates are usually affiliated with the area's community-based domestic violence and sexual assault advocacy program (not the hospital itself) and are trained to provide emotional support, help with safety planning, and explain the available forensic evidence and/or legal recourse options so that the survivor can make informed choices.